Harnessing Explanations: LLM-to-LM Interpreter for Enhanced Text-Attributed Graph Representation Learning: Dataset

 \subsection{Dataset splits and random seeds}

 In our experiments, we adhered to specific dataset splits and employed random seeds for reproducibility.
-For the \texttt{ogbn-arxiv} dataset, we adopted the standard train/validation/test split provided by OGB~\citep{hu2020open}.
-As for the \texttt{Cora} and \texttt{PubMed} datasets, we performed the train/validation/test splits ourselves.
-The ratio we used for splitting the datasets was 0.6/0.2/0.2, where 60\% of the data was allocated for training, 20\% for validation, and 20\% for testing.
+For the \texttt{ogbn-arxiv} and \texttt{ogbn-products} dataset, we adopted the standard train/validation/test split provided by OGB~\citep{hu2020open}.
+As for the \texttt{Cora}, \texttt{PubMed} datasets, and \texttt{tape-arxiv23}, we performed the train/validation/test splits ourselves, where 60\% of the data was allocated for training, 20\% for validation, and 20\% for testing.
 Additionally, we utilized random seeds to ensure the reproducibility of our experiments, enabling the consistent evaluation of our proposed method on the respective datasets, which can be found in our linked code repository.